apigee/ahr/apigee-ngsaas-trial-install-README.md

-#Update:
+# <span style="color:red">Update:</span>

-#The improved version of the script is now a part of the apigee devrel project:
+# The improved version of the script is now a part of the apigee devrel project:

 # https://github.com/apigee/devrel/tree/main/tools/apigee-x-trial-provision